x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 Things that are controlled by a dynatropism are dynatropes.

 The naming is compatible with the biological naming system [5], and integrates seamlessly into the taxonomy of movements.
-There is at least one precedent of using the -tropes form in robotics, established by the BEAM robotics [0] community.
+It is used by the BEAM [0] robotics community to categorize different BEAMbots according to their goal seeking behavior, for example audiotropes, phototropes, radiotropes, and thermotropes.

+There is a precedent use of the term 'Dynatrope' [7] in the universe of the TV series 'Doctor Who', produced by the BBC since 1963.
+By the account in the fandom wiki [7], they "... were powered by mental energy".

 #### Context